-Bruce wants to make Baggies boing again
+WBA boss Bruce targets fifth promotion

 Four promotions, two with Blues, two with Hull City.

 He also took Huddersfield Town to the top of the league and had key early managerial experience at Sheffield United and Wigan Athletic, even if it did not work out for him at Sunderland, Crystal Palace or Sheffield Wednesday - all part of a job that, even at 61, he admits he is still learning.

-After all, he is sill 10 years younger than Neil Warnock - and 11 less than when his old mentor Sir Alex Ferguson retired.
+After all, he is sill 10 years younger than Neil Warnock - and 11 younger than when his old mentor Sir Alex Ferguson retired.

 "I could easily have sat and watched the cricket," Bruce said.
 "But I've recharged my batteries.
 What happened at Newcastle is history now.

-I asked myself 'Do I still want to do it?
+"I asked myself 'Do I still want to do it?
 Do I still have the same enthusiasm?
 Do I want a fifth promotion?'
 And the answer had to be yes.

 "There's a disgruntlement among the fanbase, and we need to mend that.
 But I lived down here in the Midlands for the best part of 20 years, I know Albion.
 I've seen what this ground is like when they're doing well - the place is bouncing.